bascioTOja/bmi-currency_calculators/README.md

 ## Localization

-The application is entirely in Polish because I study in Polish :}
+The site is entirely in Polish because I study in Polish :}